RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Text

 atha kathāyāṃ vādino niyamam etādṛśaṃ manyante: \
-"‹(pramāṇ'—ādayaḥ (sarva:tantra-siddhāntatayā siddhāḥ)₂ pad'-ārthāḥ sant' īti kathakābhyām abhyupeyam)₁›"
+"‹(pramāṇ'—ādayaḥ sarva:tantra-siddhāntatayā siddhāḥ pad'-ārthāḥ sant'' īti kathakābhyām abhyupeyam)₁›"

 #### Translation

-Now, disputants maintain that something of this kind is an axiom in debates: \
+Now, disputants hold this restriction in debates: \
-"The two disputants ought to accept that the means of valid knowledge etc. are categories that have been established by irrefutable facts in any theory."
+"The two disputants ought to accept that the means of valid knowledge etc. are categories that have been established as doctrines in any theory."

 #### ŚM Commentary